-The beneficial outcomes of our engagement includes increased awareness of sustainability and environmental issues with our supply base.
+The beneficial outcomes of our engagement include increased awareness of sustainability and environmental issues with our supply base.
 Showing our expectation of commitment from suppliers to protect the environment from the very beginning of engagement, paves the way to more targeted engagement and assessment with suppliers at the product level.
 We periodically assess our contracts and update them with the new procedures and policies, including environmental information.
 We measure success by our ability to attain 100% supplier compliance and acknowledgment of the Supplier Code of Conduct which is periodically checked through auditing and third party due diligence.
 Since adding environmental criteria into our Supplier Code of Conduct we have seen a positive response from our suppliers and a willingness to engage on environmental issues.

 When evaluating suppliers we also consider their alignment with our Sustainability Procurement Policy.
-The Policy aims to minimize negative environmental impacts by ensuring the procurement of products and services that: 1) conserve natural resources, materials and energy 2) maximize recyclability and recycled content, and 3) reduce toxicity.
+The Policy aims to minimize negative environmental impacts by ensuring the procurement of products and services that: 1) conserve natural resources, materials, water, energy, and protect biodiversity 2) maximize recyclability and recycled content, and minimize waste 3) reduce toxicity and pollution, and 4) provide opportunities for small and medium-size enterprises and local businesses.